Yves73Com/my-new-project/README.md

 ## How is it used?

+Think of an app for learning a foreign language and make it accessible to deaf people to better learn their primary language: this kind of apps are based on the sound of the words that people say and are marked as correct or uncorrect before moving on to the next level.
+To make it functional for deaf people, a video of a person who shows how to move the mouth and tongue to better spell words could be useful, if not even fundamental.
+Furthermore, this app could simultanously transcribe the words being said by the interlocutor, translating them at the level of knowledge achieved.
+To help the deaf person learn new information, AI could suggest more information on a given topic (e.g. a place, a historical fact, etc.), always in an understandable way.

 Describe the process of using the solution.
 In what kind situations is the solution needed (environment, time, etc.)?
 Who are the users, what kinds of needs should be taken into account?